log4cplus/log4cplus/docs/examples.md

 Here we invoke the `LOG4CPLUS_WARN()` macro to log the _Hello, World!_ message into the _main_ logger.
-The logged message will be propagated from the _main_ logger towards the _root logger_ which has a `ConsoleAppender` attached to it to print it on console.
+The logged message will be propagated from the _main_ to the _root logger_, which has a `ConsoleAppender` attached to print it on the console.

-Internally, this macro uses C++ string stream to format the _Hello, World!_ message.
-The consequence of this is that you can use all of the standard C++ streams manipulators.
+Internally, this macro uses a C++ string stream to format the _Hello, World!_ message.
+This allows you to use all of the standard C++ stream manipulators.

 ## (De-)Initialization

 ### Initialization

 In most cases, [log4cplus] is initialized before `main()` is executed.
 However, depending on compiler, platform, run time libraries and how log4cplus is linked to, it is possible it will not be initialized automatically.
 This is why initializing [log4cplus] on top of `main()` is a good rule of thumb.

-As the previous code example shows, initialization of [log4cplus] is done by instantiation of `log4cplus::Initializer` class.
+As the previous example shows, [log4cplus] is initialized by instantiating the `log4cplus::Initializer` class.
 This is true for [log4cplus] versions 2.0 and later.
 In previous versions, instead of instantiating this class (the header `log4cplus/initializer.h` and the class do not exist there), call to function `log4cplus::initialize()` is used.

 ### Deinitialization

 [log4cplus] tries to deinitialize itself and free all of its allocated resources after `main()` exits.
 However, again, depending on compiler, platform and run time libraries, it might not be possible.
 This is why proper deinitialization is _necessary_.

 In version 2.0 and later, it is done by the last instance of